I haven’t a clue how she kept her job…

 Lesson two is that words are meaningless.
 Do you imagine that ‘Fuck’ has any real meaning?
 Do you imagine that lovers would say such a word to each other?
 If we never bat an eye when the word is spoken would people continue to use it?
 Words only have meaning when we agree to their meaning.

 But is that true?
 Here’s another story.
 My boy and I were bugging each other going through the check-out line at the grocers.
-He was probably fifteen and being annoying so I said something like ‘that’s why you had to ride the short bus to school.’ (https://www.urbandictionary.com/define.php?term=ride%20the%20short%20bus) Without missing a beat, the clerk gave me a look that made me feel like a complete pig and said, “My son rides the short bus to school.”
+He was probably fifteen and being annoying so I said something like ‘that’s why you had to ride the short bus to school.’
+Without missing a beat, the checker gave me a look that made me feel like a complete pig and said, “My son rides the short bus to school.”
 What’s that about words having no meaning?
 What’s that about words not hurting?
-Nonsense.
+Stupid.

 The very purpose of words is to convey meaning.
 No word is meaningless.
 Words move us to great joy or to great pain.
 Words can elevate a nation.
 Words can change your life in an instant.
 “I’m leaving.”
 “I Have a Dream!”
 “Math is hard.”
 How many girls have never forgotten when their dad told them that he loves them even though they are chubby?
-How many adults have never imagined what wonderful things they can do only because someone three or four decades ago told them that “you’re not good at that.”
+How many adults have never imagined what wonderful things they can do only because three or four decades ago someone told them that “you’re not good at that.”
 My own father remembered me at four-years-old reaching for his hand once to walk across the street.
-He said that he slapped my hand away and said “Big boys don’t hold hands”.
+He said that he slapped my hand away and said “Big boys don’t hold hands.”
 I have no memory of the words but the sentiment still resounds in me.
 And it was meaningful enough for him to remember it fifty years later.

 I disagree with Ms. Haft about the meaning of words but she alludes to something that I do agree with: dark things lose their power when exposed to light.